 Since 1997, EPCO has been assessing the impact of Year 2000 compliance issues on the software and hardware used by the Company.
-A team is in the process of reviewing and documenting the status of EPCO's and the Company's systems for Year 2000 compliance.
-The key information systems still under review include the Company's pipeline Supervisory Control and Data Acquisition ("SCADA") system, plant, storage, and other pipeline operating systems.
-In connection with each of these areas, consideration is being given to hardware, operating systems, applications, data base management, system interfaces, electronic transmission, and outside vendors.
-Work on these systems is in varying degrees of completion.
-We are pleased to announce that work has been completed on the financial and human resource systems of EPCO.
-Both of these systems are now fully Year 2000 compliant.
+A team was assembled to review and document the status of EPCO's and the Company's systems for Year 2000 compliance.
+The key information systems reviewed include the Company's pipeline Supervisory Control and Data Acquisition ("SCADA") system, plant, storage, and other pipeline operating systems.
+In connection with each of these areas, consideration was given to hardware, operating systems, applications, data base management, system interfaces, electronic transmission, and outside vendors.
+Work is nearly complete in all areas except for the SCADA system.
+Management anticipates that work on all systems (including SCADA) will be complete by October 1, 1999.

-As of March 31, 1999, EPCO had spent approximately \$131,500 in connection with Year 2000 compliance and has estimated the future costs to approximate \$207,000.
+As of June 30, 1999, EPCO had spent approximately \$264,500 in connection with Year 2000 compliance and has estimated the future costs to approximate \$74,000.
 This cost estimate does not include internal costs of EPCO's previously existing resources and personnel that might be partially used for Year 2000 compliance or cost of normal system upgrades which also included various Year 2000 compliance features or fixes.
 Such internal costs have been determined to be materially insignificant to the total estimated cost of Year 2000 compliance.

-At this time, the Company $% \left( {{{\left[ {{L{{\rm{con}}}} \right]}{{\rm{con}}}}} \right)$ believes its total cost for known or anticipated remediation of its information systems to make them Year 2000 compliant will not be material to its financial position or its ability to sustain operations.
-As of March 31, 1999, the Company has incurred expenditures aggregating \$60,000 in connection with Year 2000 compliance.
-The Company expects future spending to approximate \$966,000 (principally for the SCADA system) to complete the project and become fully compliant with all Year 2000 issues.
+At this time, the Company believes its total cost for known or anticipated remediation of its information systems to make them Year 2000 compliant will not be material to its financial position or its ability to sustain operations.
+As of June 30, 1999, the Company had incurred expenditures aggregating \$154,250 in connection with Year 2000 compliance.
+The Company expects future spending to approximate \$871,800 (principally for the SCADA system) to complete the project and become fully compliant with all Year 2000 issues.
 This estimated cost does not include the Company's internal costs related to previously existing resources and personnel that might be partially used for remediation of Year 2000 compliance issues.
 Such internal costs have been determined to be materially insignificant to the total estimated cost of Year 2000 compliance.
 These amounts are current cost estimates and actual future costs could potentially be higher or lower than the estimates.

 The Company relies on third-party suppliers for certain systems, products and services, including telecommunications.
 There can be no assurance that the systems of other companies on which the Company's systems rely also will timely be compliant or that any such failure to be compliant by another company would not have an adverse effect on the Company's systems.
-The Company has received some preliminary information concerning Year 2000 compliance status from a group of critical suppliers and vendors, and anticipates receiving additional information in the near future.
+The Company has received some information concerning Year 2000 compliance status from a group of critical suppliers and vendors, and anticipates receiving additional information in the near future.
 This information will assist the Company in determining the extent to which it may be vulnerable to those third parties' failure to address their Year 2000 compliance issues.
+Based on the responses received to date, the Company believes that its critical suppliers and vendors will be Year 2000 compliant.